michcio15/QuestSystem/README.md

     }
 ```
 and to add that quest to a player you need to have a `QuestComponent`.
 You can use for it `QuestComponent.Get(Player)`.
-Once you have it need too
+Once you have it need to
 ```cs
 QuestComponent::Add(Basequest);
 ```